szabgab/LibreLingo-Judeo-Spanish-from-English/README.md

 bienvenidos - Welcome

-maskulino - masculine
-feminino - feminine

-ijo  - son
-ija  - daughter
-ijos - sons
-ijas - daughters

-la profesora no esta en klasa
-Todos los elevos del kurso estan en la biblioteka.
-All the students of the course are in the library.

-el esta en kaza - he is at home ke bueno - how nice

-mi nombre es Leah

 I las otras elevas? - And the other students (fem.).
 Las otras elevas - the other students